johnpottergr/Stablecraft.io/service-docs/how-we-work.md

 - **Navigate gateway setups like Coinbase Commerce and Stripe Crypto**
 - **Explore on-chain checkout options when full Web3 integration is needed**

-Our documentation provides an overview of the tools, payment flows, and providers we support.
+Our documentation overviews the tools, payment flows, and providers we support.

 It also explains how we set up integrations, manage credentials securely, and recommend best practices for handling stablecoin transactions.